Im-0xea/ibranching/README.md

 # Indentation-Branching

-a parser for c allowing you to forego the usage of curlybraces, semicolons and in case of enums and struct initialisation lists, commas, by parsing the identation + some added language specifics
+a transpiler for c allowing you to forego the usage of curlybraces, semicolons and in case of enums and struct initialisation lists, commas, by parsing the identation + some added language specifics

 this allows you to write